Quacox/American-Option-Pricing-and-Greek-Calculation/README.md

 Step 2: Option Payoff Calculation

-At maturity T , calculate the payoff for each node:
+At maturity $T$, calculate the payoff for each node:

 $\text{Payoff}_{T} = \max(0, \text{strike} - S_T)$ for put option